Factbox: EPA's looming clean air rules

 * GREENHOUSE GAS LIMITS ON POWER PLANTS

-The EPA's Gina McCarthy said the agency would roll out by the end of January limits on emissions blamed for warming the planet from new power plants.
-McCarthy said the agency has no plans in the near term to publish rules for power plants and oil refineries that are already in operation, and which put out the bulk of the emissions.
-Release of the plan has been delayed twice, in June and in September.
+The EPA's Jackson recently said her agency would roll out early next year the first ever limits on emissions blamed for warming the planet from power plants, the top U.S. source of the gases.
+Release of the plan, which has been sent to the White House's Office of Management and Budget, has been delayed twice, in June and in September.

 * GREENHOUSE GAS LIMITS ON REFINERIES